openstack/project-team-guide/doc/source/ptl.rst

 Mailing Lists
 -------------

-Our community has several mailing lists, some of which are specific to operators.
-The `OpenStack Operator mailing list`_ is a great place to ask for feedback.
+Our community has several mailing lists, though most usage, operations and development discussions take place on the openstack-discuss_ mailing list making it a great place to ask for feedback.
 An advantage of using mailing lists is that responses are logged making it easy to reference them later.
 You also don't have to wait for a specific time or place to use mailing lists, making it easy to attempt to collect feedback in a pinch or when a formal setting isn't feasible.

 User Surveys
 ------------